Diego Corrales: Prison

 Corrales served 14 months in the Deuel Vocational Institution, a correctional facility in San Joaquin County, California, after being convicted of domestic battery on his then pregnant girlfriend.

 Death

 On May 7, 2007, exactly two years to the day after his first fight with Castillo, Corrales was killed in a three-vehicle accident near his Las Vegas home.
-Corrales was riding a 2007 Suzuki GSXR 1000 motorcycle, traveling northbound on Fort Apache Road in the southwest part of the Las Vegas Valley when he struck the back of a car and was thrown more than 100 feet into oncoming traffic and struck by another vehicle.
+Corrales was riding a 2007 Suzuki GSXR 1000 motorcycle, traveling northbound on Fort Apache Road in the southwest part of the Las Vegas Valley when he struck the back of a car and was thrown more than 100 ft into oncoming traffic and struck by another vehicle.
 An ambulance was called by the witnesses at the scene, Corrales was rushed to a hospital but was pronounced dead on arrival.
 Las Vegas police spokesman Sgt.
 Tracy McDonald said: "The accident occurred at approximately 7:30 p.m.
 PDT."
 McDonald could not say how fast the motorcycle was traveling.
 Corrales' blood alcohol content was 0.25 at the time of the crash, approximately 3 times the legal limit for Nevada.